Northwest Orient Airlines Flight 6231: Accident

 At about 3500 ft, a large portion of the aircraft's horizontal stabilizer separated due to the high G-forces, making recovery impossible.
-Flight 6231 struck the ground in a slightly nose down and right wing-down attitude twelve minutes after take-off, at 19:25:57 (00:25:57 UTC).
-There were no witnesses to the crash.
+Flight 6231 struck the ground in a slightly nose down and right wing-down attitude twelve minutes after take-off, at 19:25:57; there were no witnesses to the crash.

 The aircraft had descended from 24000 ft altitude to ground level at 1090 ft above sea level in 83 seconds.
 The crash occurred about 3.2 nmi west of Thiells, New York.
 Police described the crash site as a heavily wooded marshy area and accessibility was hampered by winter weather conditions including wind and a rain-snow mix.
 Despite the 727's full load of fuel, there was no explosion or fire when the plane hit the ground, and there was no post-crash fire, although police described the crash site having a "strong smell of jet fuel."